syncfusion-content/js-api-docs/api/js/ejTreeGrid.md

 ### columns.showCheckbox `boolean`
 {:#members:columns-showcheckbox}

-Enables or disables the checkbox visibility in a column to make it as a checkbox column
+Enables or disables the checkbox visibility in a column for checkbox selection.

 #### Default Value